Sanjanadhananjayaa/miyagi/docs/labs/02-build-your-own-copilot/Lab3.md

 ### Task 1: Verify the deployed API Management service and create an API

+This task focuses on setting up an HTTP API within Azure API Management to interact with the Azure OpenAI service.
+It ensures the API is configured correctly and provides a gateway URL for external access and integration with other services.

 1. Navigate to Azure portal, open the Resource Group named **miyagi-rg-<inject key="DeploymentID" enableCopy="false"/>**  and select **miyagi-apim-<inject key="DeploymentID" enableCopy="false"/>** API Management service from the resources list.

    ![](./Media/miyagi-image54.png)